Three's Company: Cast changes

 The show ended with the departure of all cast members except Ritter.
 Janet gets married and starts a new life, and Terri moves to Hawaii.
 Ritter moved on to the spin-off Three's a Crowd (syndicated as Three's Company, Too in the Three's Company syndication package), itself based upon the Man About the House spin-off, Robin's Nest.

 After three decades of not speaking to each other, Suzanne Somers and Joyce DeWitt finally reconciled and reunited for Somers' web series Breaking Through, which aired February 2, 2012.

 Previously, Somers reconciled with Ritter just days before his death from aortic dissection on September 11, 2003.
 They had even discussed her making a cameo appearance on Ritter's new show, 8 Simple Rules.

 Music

-The theme song was composed by Joe Raposo (known for composing for the children's television shows Sesame Street and The Electric Company), and sung by Ray Charles (not to be confused with the R&B musician of the same name) and Julia Rinker.
+The theme song was composed by Joe Raposo (known for composing for the children's television shows Sesame Street and The Electric Company), and sung by longtime LA session musician Ray Charles and Julia Rinker.
 In the first pilot the melody was sung with a series of "doo doo doo" vocalizations rather than the final lyrics.
 The lyrics were written by writer-producer Don Nicholl.